For those of you on the market to purchase real estate, you might be interested in knowing the easiest countries to buy a house in the world.

 If you’re seeking to house in other countries, you should take the economy and job market into great consideration.
 Unless, of course, you’re rich, retired, or indifferent, those are two things that matter greatly when you’re picking a new place to live, other than the cost of the move and the climate.
 Buying a house means you’re stuck there unless you can figure out a way to sell, so choose wisely and not just somewhere super cheap simply because you want to move.
 Making smart choices is always the best choice.

-In order to create this list, we used NationMaster to find the real estate prices in cities and outside of cities.
+In order to create this list of easiest countries to buy a house in the world, we used NationMaster to find the real estate prices in cities and outside of cities.
 We used the price per square meter as our method of ranking.
 The countries where it’s the cheapest to buy a house are what we determined as the easiest because, as previously discussed, cost is one of the most challenging aspects of buying a house.
 Typically, it’s more expensive to buy a house inside a city rather than outside, so we averaged those two numbers to create our rankings.

 Without further ado, let’s take a look at the easiest countries to buy a house in the world.